nexidict/Adipose-API/README.md

 ## ⚙️ Features
 - Staged Based Weight Gain: designate Weight Stages with different modelparts or even whole models!
 - Granular Weight Gain: use an animation to smooth out the transition between stages!
+- Stuffed Animation: use an animation to reflect stomach fullness
 - Weight Saving via Config: your weight wont reset on a model reload!

 ## 📦 Pehkui Compatibility